Felly Bull

 3. Mix together the cornflour, Shaoxing rice wine and soy sauce to form a paste, then gradually add 200ml of water while stirring, followed by the sugar.
 Tip into the wok along with the chicken and cashews, and simmer for 10 minutes or until the sauce has thickened and everything is well coated.
 Serve with rice or noodles, and some prawn crackers, if you like.

-• Easy air fryer prawn toast on wooden board with chopsticks and dipping sauces
+• Two portions of easy air fryer prawn toast on a striped platter with small dishes of dipping sauces and spring onions.

 Easy Air Fryer Prawn Toast